Once a repeat title contender, the Storm starts the 2019 WNBA season as an unlucky underdog

 “Those two (Stewart and Bird) could kind of bail you out at certain times of a game.
 It’s going to be more by committee.
 Really playing together as a team.
 Playing tough defense.
 Rebounding.
 We really have to zero in and play fundamentally sound basketball at both ends of the floor.
 I think we’re going to get there.
 I think we can be a very good team regardless.”

-The new-look Storm is also dealing with the uncertainty surrounding backup guard Sami Whitcomb and Clark, who rejoined the team Friday after playing in France.
-Both are questionable for the opener.
+The new-look Storm is also dealing with the uncertainty surrounding backup guard Sami Whitcomb and Clark, who are expected to rejoin the team Saturday after playing in France.
+Clark has been ruled out for the opener while Whitcomb is available.

 Additionally, Seattle has to manage the logistical challenges of splitting home games between the Angel of the Winds Arena and Washington’s Alaska Airlines Arena this season due to the renovation of KeyArena.

-Publicly, the Storm is defiantly saying all the right things and believes its still the team to beat in the WNBA while most league observers think it’ll be a major achievement to finish among the top eight teams and make the playoffs.
+Publicly, the Storm is defiantly saying all the right things and believes it is still the team to beat in the WNBA while most league observers think it’ll be a major achievement if Seattle finishes among the top eight teams and qualifies for the playoffs.

 “The way I see it is, we’re the champions until somebody beats us,” All-Star guard Jewell Loyd said.